+Additionally, MF primary and secondary synchronization signals (MF-PSS, MF-SSS) are also transmitted to facilitate cell search.

-A UE may assume the antenna ports 0 – 3 and the antenna port for the primary/secondary synchronization signals of a serving cell are quasi co-located (as defined in [3]) with respect to Doppler shift and average delay.
+A UE may assume the antenna ports 0 – 3 and the antenna port for the primary/secondary/MF primary/MF secondary synchronization signals of a serving cell are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to Doppler shift and average delay.

 4.2 Timing synchronization